ICD-Code I26.9: Pulmonary embolism without mention of acute cor pulmonale

-Blood vessels in your lungs have closed up.
+Blood vessels in your lungs are completely or partially blocked.

 Additional indicator